| Route |

 speed motorists from the areas around the city

 into the centre.
-The North Approach was planned to
+The North Approach was planned

-run parallel to the Antrim Road as far as
+to run parallel to the Antrim Road as far as

 Glengormley.
-(Glengormley occupies the pass at the
+(Glengormley occupies the pass at

-No work took place, although the planned route was
+Antrim).
+No work took place, although the

-extended in 1952 as far as the village of Doagh, a
+planned route was extended in 1952 as far as the

-further ten miles to the north west, and in 1956
+village of Doagh, a further ten miles to the

-as far as Ballymena in the centre of the county.
+the centre of the county.

 Design work really started to get underway at